cebuckingham/remote-sensing-gog/remote/README.md

 Remote sensing in the Gulf of Guinea project

+This folder assumes the user is running the code "remote"ly (on Google Colab).

 This folder contains the relevant Python code (.ipynb files) and example data (.nc files) for the "Remote sensing in the Gulf of Guinea" project.